-There were no reported hate crimes for the years 2014, 2015 or 20106 on Bellevue College's main campus.
+There were no reported hate crimes for the years 2015 or 2016 on Bellevue College's main campus.
+Hate crimes for 2017 will be added to the report when received and published next year's report.

 Hate Crimes - Clark College